- 2019 : World Champion GC32 with Alinghi

 - 2016: Winner Extreme Sailing Series with Alinghi

-He may be the youngest member of the France SailGP Team, but Timothe Lapauw showed in the inaugural campaign that his wealth of experience translates to strong on-water results.
-He is one of three grinders returning to the crew this season.
+He may be the youngest member of the France SailGP Team, but Timothe Lapauw showed in Season 1 that his wealth of experience translates to strong on-water results.
+His fine performances meant he returned to the crew for the following campaign.